-Penalty rate Rate of pay
+Day worked Rate of pay

-Saturday 125% of the employee's minimum hourly rate
+Saturday 150% of the employee's minimum

-Hourry rate

-Sunday 200% of the employee's minimum

-hourly rate (not less than 4 hours'
+hourly rate for ordinary hours worked

-pay).
+on a Saturday (between 7.00 am and

+12.30 pm).

+Overtime rates apply after 12.30pm

 Public holidays 250% of the minimum hourly rate for

 hours worked on a public holiday or a

 substituted day.
+An employee

+required to work on a public holiday is

+entitled to not less than 4 hours' pay.